So can you really get pink eye from a fart?

 Key Points

-- Pink eye, also called conjunctivitis, is non-specific and refers to any inflammatory condition of the membrane that lines the eye, called the conjunctiva.
+- Pink eye, also called conjunctivitis, refers to any inflammatory condition of the membrane that lines the eye.

 - The most common types of conjunctivitis are viral, bacterial and allergic.